moggieuk/Happy-Hare/README.md

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) Important Concepts and Features

 ### 1. How to handle errors
 We all hope that printing is straightforward and everything works to plan.
-Unfortunately that is not the case with a MMU and if may need manual intervention to complete a successful print and specifically how you use `MMU_RECOVER`, etc.
+Unfortunately that is not the case with an MMU and it may need manual intervention to complete a successful print and specifically how you use `MMU_RECOVER`, etc.

 <details>
 <summary><sub>🔹 Read more about handling errors and recovery...</sub></summary>
 <br>

-Although error conditions are inevitable, that isn't to say reliable operation isn't possible - I've had mamy mult-thousand swap prints complete without incident.
+Although error conditions are inevitable, that isn't to say reliable operation isn't possible - I've had many multi-thousand swap prints complete without incident.
 Here is what you need to know when something goes wrong.

+# Should this part be removed?

-When Happy Hare detects something has gone wrong, like a filament not being correctly loaded or perhaps a suspected clog it will pause the print and put the MMU into a "locked" state.
+When Happy Hare detects something has gone wrong, like a filament not being correctly loaded or perhaps a suspected clog, it will pause the print and put the MMU into a "locked" state.
 You can try this by running:

 > MMU_PAUSE FORCE_IN_PRINT=1